-The most common hand surgery procedures are those done to repair injured hands, including the tendons, nerves, blood vessels and joints, fractured bones, and burns, cuts and other injuries to the skin.
+The most common hand surgery procedures are those done to repair injured hands, including injuries to the tendons, nerves, blood vessels and joints; fractured bones; and burns, cuts and other injuries to the skin.

-The one-year Hand Surgery Fellowship Program at Mayo Clinic in Minnesota provides complete training for those orthopedic or plastic surgeons who wish to specialize in care of the hand.
+The one-year Hand Surgery Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides complete training for orthopedic or plastic surgeons who wish to specialize in care of the hand.

-The training program fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council of Graduate Medical Education.
+The Hand Surgery Fellowship fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.

-Upon completion of primary board certification requirement and this fellowship,you will be eligible to take the examination for Certificate of Added Qualification in Hand Surgery through the American Board of Orthopaedic Surgery, American Board of Plastic Surgery or the American Board of Surgery.
+Upon completion of primary board certification requirements and this fellowship, you will be eligible to take the examination for the Subspecialty Certificate in Surgery of the Hand through the American Board of Orthopaedic Surgery, the American Board of Plastic Surgery or the American Board of Surgery.

 The Hand Surgery Fellowship began in 1972, and since that time, more than 90 physicians have completed training.
-It is anticipated that four fellows will complete training in this program annually.
+Four fellows are anticipated to complete training in this program annually.